caioraphael1/Odin-Strict/README.md

     allocator := runtime.heap_allocator()

     a := make([dynamic]int, allocator)
         //  `make` *requires* an explicit allocator.
-If not complied, there will be a compile time error. defer delete(a)
+If not complied, there will be a compile-time error. defer delete(a)
         // No need to be explicit about the allocator here, as a `[dynamic]` array stores the allocator.

     b := new(int, allocator)
         //  `new` *requires* an explicit allocator.
-If not complied, there will be a compile time error. defer free(b, allocator)
+If not complied, there will be a compile-time error. defer free(b, allocator)
         //  `free` *requires* an explicit allocator.
-If not complied, there will be a compile time error.
+If not complied, there will be a compile-time error.
 }
 ```
 - In this example, the `runtime.heap_allocator()` was used, which is the **same** allocator from the previous `context.allocator`.
 You'll have the same allocation behavior, but now the allocation has to be **explicit** and is no longer tied to the `context` system.
 More on that later.